Open-Finance-Lab/AI4Science-Art_Contest_2026/README.md

   - [Resources](#resources)

 ## Overview
+The AI4Science&Art track explores the effectiveness of AI-driven scientific discovery, including Reinforcement Learning, Foundation Models. and Neuro-symbolic approaches, to solve complex problems in physics and mathematics.

+We encourage the development of robust agents that demonstrate:
+- Scalability: The ability to handle large, complex systems.
+- Generalization: The ability to adapt to new, unseen data.
+- Performance: The ability to find optimal solutions efficiently.

+We host two tasks to promote interdisciplinary solutions across physics, optimization, and AI-driven discovery.

 Each team can choose to participate in one or both tasks.
 Awards and recognitions will be given for each task.